 The project includes a new Domestic/

 International concourse, two additional hold

 rooms with passenger loading bridges, a new

 Federal Inspection Station (FIS) to

 accommodate multiple concurrent

 international arrivals with the capacity to

 process 450 passengers an hour up from the

 current 150 an hour; additional concessions

 space, and an expanded security checkpoint.

-Front-end work is well underway, and
+Front-end work is well underway and

 construction is scheduled to begin in the first

 quarter of calendar year 2023.
-As presented in

-the proposed FY 2023 budget, the project will
+The project will

 be funded with \$76 million of general airport

 revenue bonds.